 Anyone who does not include “profit” in their definition of a brand has never run a brand before.
 To me, a product is a basic commodity you sell.
 A brand creates a bond that leads to a power and profit beyond what the product alone can achieve.
+Our marketing finance 101 starts with a quick dissection of your profit statements.

-If you want to succeed in brand management, you have to understand brand finance.
+If you want to succeed in brand management, you have to understand marketing finance.
 After all, you are running a business.
 If you only like the activity of marketing, then you should become a subject matter expert, because if you cannot work the finances of your brand, you will not get promoted beyond brand manager.

-A quick dissection of the brand’s financial statement
+Marketing Finance 101: A quick dissection of the brand’s financial statement

 For many of us, we became marketers because we were attracted to the strategic, creative, and psychology aspects of business.
 So if finance is not a natural skill, when your finance manager hands you the brand’s profit and loss (P&L) statement, it can be rather intimidating.
 You should start by looking at the sales growth, gross margins and